DanielMFernandes/CCNA_Course_Notes/Course_Notes/AI_and_Machine_Learning.md

 ---

-Supervised Learning
+SUPERVISED LEARNING

 Supervised learning trains the model on a labeled dataset.

-Each input provided to the model for training has a corresponding label.
+- Each input provided to the model for training has a corresponding label.

-By examining these labeled examples, the model learns the relationship between the data and the given label.
+- By examining these labeled examples, the model learns the relationship between the data and the given label.

-Examples:

-Classified as "cat"

-Classified as "dog"

-By training on labeled examples, the model learns to classify new, unseen data with high accuracy.
+- By training on labeled examples, the model learns to classify new, unseen data with high accuracy.

+IMAGEM

 Advantages:

-Highly accurate when labeled data is available.
+- Highly accurate when labeled data is available.

 Disadvantages:

-Requires large, labeled datasets, which can be expensive and time-consuming to create.
+- Requires large, labeled datasets, which can be expensive and time-consuming to create.

-Unsupervised Learning
+- output is limited to the labels in the training data

+---

+UNSUPERVISED LEARNING

 Unsupervised learning trains the model on an unlabeled dataset.

-No predefined labels are provided.
+- No predefined labels are provided.

-The model can discover patterns, structures, or relationships within the data (without human supervision).
+- The model can discover patterns, structures, or relationships within the data (without human supervision).

-It groups (clusters) similar data points based on shared features.
+  - It groups (clusters) similar data points based on shared features.

-Examples:

-Cluster 1: "cat"

-Cluster 2: "dog"

-Cluster 3: "bird"

 Advantages:

-No need for labeled data.
+- No need for labeled data.

-Reveals hidden patterns.
+- Reveals hidden patterns.

 Disadvantages:

-Interpretation and labeling of the results is required.
+- Interpretation and labeling of the results is required.

-Less accurate.
+- Less accurate.

-Reinforcement Learning
+---

+REINFORCEMENT LEARNING

-Reinforcement learning trains a model by rewarding or penalizing its actions in a given environment to maximize its performance over time.
+- Reinforcement learning trains a model by rewarding or penalizing its actions in a given environment to maximize its performance over time.

-The model learns to take actions that achieve the highest reward or best outcome.
+  - The model learns to take actions that achieve the highest reward or best outcome.

-How it works:
+- How it works:

-The model (called an agent) interacts with an environment.
+  - The model (called an agent) interacts with an environment.

-It takes an action and receives feedback (reward or penalty).
+  - It takes an action and receives feedback (reward or penalty).

-Over time, it learns which actions lead to the best results.
+  - Over time, it learns which actions lead to the best results.

-Applications include:
+- Applications include:

-Self-driving cars: Learning how to navigate safely by trial and error.
+  - Self-driving cars: Learning how to navigate safely by trial and error.

-Game AI: Mastering strategies in games like Chess, Go, or video games.
+  - Game AI: Mastering strategies in games like Chess, Go, or video games.

-Robotics: Teaching robots how to walk, pick up objects, or perform tasks.
+  - Robotics: Teaching robots how to walk, pick up objects, or perform tasks.

 Advantages:

-Capable of learning complex behaviors.
+- Capable of learning complex behaviors.

-Adapts to dynamic environments.
+- Adapts to dynamic environments.

 Disadvantages:

-Resource intensive.
+- Resource intensive.

-Risk of suboptimal learning if the reward system isn't properly designed.
+- Risk of suboptimal learning if the reward system isn't properly designed.

-Deep Learning
+---

+DEEP LEARNING

 Deep learning uses artificial neural networks to process and learn from large and complex datasets.